-As Director of VOA, Ensor oversees a worldwide multimedia operation broadcasting in nearly 50 languages, reaching an estimated 172 million people each week via radio, television, mobile, and the Internet.
+Voice of America Director David Ensor oversees worldwide broadcasting in nearly 50 languages for an estimated 172 million people a week on radio, television, mobile, and the Internet.

-During this period, he reported on these major international stories: martial law and the re-emergence of Lech Walesa and Solidarity, from Warsaw; Middle Eastern terrorism and the travels of Pope John Paul II, from Rome; and the break-up of the Soviet Union, the end of Communism, two coup attempts and the first Chechen War, from Moscow.
-He has reported on armed conflicts in Bosnia, El Salvador, and Afghanistan, and traveled by Soviet tank from Jalalabad to Kabul as the Russians began their withdrawal from Afghanistan.
+Ensor reported on martial law and the re-emergence of Lech Walesa and Solidarity in Warsaw.
+He covered Middle Eastern terrorism and Pope John Paul II from Rome and the break-up of the Soviet Union from Moscow.
+He has reported from fighting in Chechnya, Bosnia, El Salvador, and Afghanistan, where he traveled by Soviet tank from Jalalabad to Kabul as the Russians began their withdrawal.

-From 2006 through 2009, Ensor was Executive Vice President for Communications and Strategy at the Mercuria Energy Group, an international energy trading and investment group.
-He advised the company’s CEO and Board on strategic issues, and planned and executed a global communications strategy for the company.
+From 2006 to 2009, Ensor was Executive Vice President for Communications and Strategy at the Mercuria Energy Group, an international energy trading and investment firm.

 He is a member of the U.S. Council on Foreign Relations and is fluent in French, with a basic knowledge of Polish, Russian and Italian.